Loading & Queriying

 In our first example, we demonstrated Shapelets’ outstanding ingestion capabilities by using the New York Taxi dataset from 2009, which is 5.3 GB in size.
 To put this into perspective, a month’s worth of data is approximately 400 MB.
 We compared the computing time of a 400 MB dataset using Pandas and Polars:

-• With Shapelets Platform, we were able to complete the same calculation in just 3 seconds.
+- With Shapelets Data Apps, we were able to complete the same calculation in just 3 seconds.

 We then applied the same comparison to the 5.3 GB dataset, and Pandas and Polars were unable to compute it due to the file size.
 On the other hand, our Shapelets API returned a computation time of 9.72 seconds, even faster than the other libraries for the smaller file.
 This shows a significant improvement in terms of time and resources.